TerseStorm/pokemmo-location-ripper-bot/README.md

 A commandline tool to quickly compile bulk location data for PokeMMO.

 ## Usage
+### Dumping PokeMMO dex files
+The program works by reading the Pokedex (dex) files dumped directly from PokeMMO.

+To dump these files, go to

+ > Settings -> Utilities -> Dump Moddable Resources -> Pokedex Data

+This dumps the needed files as a .zip file to the
+ > dump\resources
+directory

+Run PLR once, and it will create a new folder in it's directory called
+ > dex_files
+where the dump.zip should be copied to.

+Extract dump.zip to this folder.

+### Updating PokeMMO dex files
+Whenever the Pokedex in PokeMMO gets updated, the dex files should also be updated to reflect this.

+To do this, simply follow the steps from the section
+ > Dumping PokeMMO dex files
+but select "Replace All" when extracting.

+### Arguments
 For a list of all available arguments, use

   `$ py PLR.py --help`